 - What tech applications will traditional retail and B2C businesses look to invest in over next several years?

 - What IT-specific tech applications/systems will be sought by traditional companies to effect efficiencies within finance and human resources departments?

-- How have enterprise software opportunities changed the past 12 months and what is mid-term prospects?
+- How have enterprise software opportunities changed in the past 12 months and what are the sector's mid-term prospects?

 How IPO Market Activity is Affecting Investors’ Search for Liquidity

-While 2017 will record a banner year in exits for corporate, private equity and VC investors, the IPO market remains challenged presenting investors with liquidity issues.
-As IPO listings (39 listings in 2017) shrunk by a geometric rate of roughly -1.5% over the last five years, opportunistic investors searching for liquidity events will turn to divestures, "bolt on" deals and private-to-private sales, which grew at geometric rate of 9% over the same period of time (387 transactions in 2017).
-For instance, three of nine notable unicorn hunters, T. Rowe Price, Goldman Sachs and Fidelity Investments, who usually focus on asset classes such as public equities, have crossed over into later stage private market investing.
+While 2017 was a banner year in exits for corporate, private equity and venture capital investors; the IPO market remained challenged presenting investors with liquidity issues.
+As IPO listings (39 listings in 2017) shrunk by a geometric rate of roughly -1.5% over the last five years, VC investors are seeking liquidity sometimes through positioning their portfolio companies as possible bolt-on acquisition candidates for big tech incumbents and also through private-to-private sales, which grew at geometric rate of 9% over the same period of time (387 transactions in 2017).
+Moreover, VCs and investors are further delaying their portfolio companies' initial public offering because of various market conditions, which has incentivized notable unicorn hunters such as T. Rowe Price, Goldman Sachs and Fidelity Investments, who usually focus on public equities, to cross over into later-stage private-market investing.

 Panelists will discuss where and how institutional investors are positioning themselves for liquidity events, addressing topics that include:

 - When will IPO filings bounce back?

 - What factors have contributed to a sluggish listing environment and what will it take to overcome those obstacles?